 Traits of Great Golfers

 How good are you at eliminating distractions whether they are coming from outside or inside your head?
 Extroverts, intense thinkers and left-brainers need the most work on this one.
 Their thoughts can go anywhere and everywhere when over the ball, instead of simply seeing and feeling their shot or putt.

 The solution is a simple, powerful, effective, and consistent mental pre-shot routine.
 If you do not have a good one, get one.
-Watch the free mental routine video on this site and read the first chapter of our book, “The Eight Traits of Champion Golfers”.
+You can watch our mental routine video on the Online Coaching System and read the first chapter of our book, “The Eight Traits of Champion Golfers“.

 Twenty percent of your round, at most, is spent executing shots and putts.
 This means eighty percent, or more, of the time you spend playing a round of golf is time you should be managing your thoughts!
 The “intellectual” and “worrier” types need the most work here.

 What you think about between shots influences your ability to use your mental routine once you get to the ball.
 A bit of advice–stop using time between shots to ponder or stew about things that are out of your control, like “where do I stand in the round?”, “how irritating can this playing partner get?” or “that shot I blew on the last hole!” and other such wastes of mental energy.